Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Methodology

 \bneqn \cmsesubnostr{\w}{\betaThatLinRegr}{\z, \X, \bbeta} \approx \oneover{n^2} \z^\top \parens{\G + \frac{2}{n} \D} \z \eneqn

-where $\G :=(\I - \P) \bSigmaw (\I - \P)$ where $\P := \XXtXinvXt$ is the standard orthogonal projection matrix onto the column space of $\X$ and $\D := \expesub{\w}{\w \w^\top \P \w \w^\top}$, an expectation of a quartic form that cannot be simplified.
-Table~\ref{tab:rand_model_estimators} shows these expressions for the special case of $p=1$ covariate.
-Remarkably, this expression is independent of the unknown $\bbeta$ coefficients, a fact that will allow us to evaluate explicit designs in the following sections.
+where $\G :=(\I - \P) \bSigmaw (\I - \P)$, where $\P := \XXtXinvXt$ is the standard orthogonal projection matrix onto the column space of $\X$ and $\D := \expesub{\w}{\w \w^\top \P \w \w^\top}$, an expectation of a quartic form that cannot be simplified.\footnote{For intution about the behavior of Equation~\ref{eq:mse_linear_estimator}, see the Appendix's Table~\ref{tab:rand_model_estimators} that provides it for the special case of $p=1$.} The expression of Equation~\ref{eq:mse_linear_estimator} is independent of the unknown $\bbeta$ coefficients, a fact that will allow us to evaluate explicit designs in the following sections.

-In theory, the optimal rerandomization strategy is to locate $a_*$, the threshold corresponding to the minimum of Equation~\ref{eq:mse_simple_estimator} or \ref{eq:mse_linear_estimator} over $a$.
+In theory, the optimal MSE rerandomization strategy is to locate $a_*$, the threshold corresponding to the minimum of Equation~\ref{eq:mse_simple_estimator} or \ref{eq:mse_linear_estimator} over $a$.
 As $a$ is varied, the determining matrix of the quadratic form varies as $\bSigmaw$ is a function of $\X$ and $a$.
 However, in practice this is impossible as $\z$ (and $\bbeta$ in the case of $\betaThatDiffMeans$) is unknown.
+We now discuss three criterions (C4) that remove this mathematical dependence on the fixed set of $\z$.